agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

   foo zero    []       = 0
   foo (suc n) (x ∷ xs) = foo n xs

-This is okay (when the K rule is on), since after matching on the length, the matching on the vector does not provide any computational information, and any variables in the pattern (``x`` and ``xs`` in this case) are marked erased in turn.
+This is okay (with :option:`--erased-matches=unrestricted`), because after matching on the length, the matching on the vector does not provide any computational information, and any variables in the pattern (``x`` and ``xs`` in this case) are marked erased in turn.
 On the other hand, if we don't match on the length first, the type checker complains:

 .. code-block:: agda